 PMGT 6480.
 Washington Residency.
 3 Credits.

-Capstone experience equivalent to PMGT 6495 for students in the online Political Management program.
-Exposure to and interaction with political consultants, advocacy specialists, elected officials, and applied researchers in Washington, D.C.
+Capstone experience equivalent to PMGT 6495 for students in the online political management program.
+Exposure to and interaction with political consultants, advocacy specialists, elected officials, and applied researchers in Washington, DC.
 Integration of program curriculum toward an understanding of the federal political ecosystem and development of a robust political network.
-Restricted to Taken by PMGT online students in last or penultimate term, or with approval by instructor.
+Restricted to PMGT online students in their last or penultimate term, or students with permission of the instructor.

 PMGT 6482.
 Applied Research Project.
 3 Credits.

 A research option for students in the online Political Management program.
 Development of a campaign-relevant research report and related communications on behalf of a mock political client.
-The report will describe the status quo of a political situation, analyze the factors and actors sustaining that status quo, identify what and who is potentially moveable in the direction the client seeks to go, and outline practical first steps a campaign can take in that direction.
-Restricted to For students in the PMGT online program; taken either in the penultimate or last term in the program.
+The report describes the status quo of a political situation, analyze the factors and actors sustaining that status quo, identify what and who is potentially moveable in the direction the client seeks to go, and outline practical first steps a campaign can take in that direction.
+Restricted to PMGT online students in their last or penultimate term in the program.